TheDarkSkyXD/PlayListify/docs/research/high_level_test_strategy_report.md

     9. Wait for the download to complete.
     10. Click the downloaded video to play it.
     11. Verify that the video plays correctly.
-*   **AI-Verifiability:** An AI agent can verify each step by inspecting the application's UI, checking for the presence of specific elements (e.g., the "+ Add" button, the "Import" button), and verifying that the video plays correctly.
+*   **Automated Verification:** An automated test runner can verify each step by inspecting the application's UI, checking for the presence of specific elements (e.g., the "+ Add" button, the "Import" button), and verifying that the video plays correctly.

 ### 4.2 Acceptance Tests